MediaComem/comem-travel-log-ionic-setup/README.md

       delay: 750
     });

-    // Make the request to retrieve or create the user.
+    // Make the request to authenticate the user.
     $http({
       method: 'POST',
       url: '/api-proxy/auth',